Customer Spotlight: How is Wellvis Utilizing Digital Vouchers to Power Online Payments in Nigeria?

 An appointment with a doctor for a physical examination at a location of your choice

 This online marketplace relies on both users - patients and health professionals.
-The company was able to generate traction from Millenials in Nigeria, Kenya, and Ghana which accounted for over 75% of its users.
+The company was able to generate traction from Millenials in Nigeria, Kenya, and Ghana who accounted for over 75% of its users.

 “The digital voucher is a great alternative for those who are not able to use credit or debit cards.”